2018ik/2018ik.github.io/_wiki/vine.markdown

 ## Background

-The **vine** represents God and along with the branches shows an organic union between God and man (John 15).
-The branches live by the life of the vine and the vine flows out its life through the branches and bears fruit through the branches.
+The **vine** in John 15 represents the Son and along with the branches shows an organic union between God and man.
+The branches live by the life of the vine and the vine flows its life through the branches and bears fruit through the branches.

 ## Significance